sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 15-09-2019

+- https://blog.colinbreck.com/on-eliminating-error-in-distributed-software-systems/ On Eliminating Error in Distributed Software Systems: Types! and FP.
+Simple as that.

 # 12-09-2019

 - https://lamport.azurewebsites.net/tla/paxos-algorithm.html Paxos Algorithm + TLA+ explained by Leslie Lamport